cbmr-data/cbmr-data.github.io/esrum/source/usage/access/access.rst

 1. Retrieve the IDs of your scientific projects from the CBMR Project Manager (e.g. ``CBMR-ABCD12``):

+   - You need to be connected to the VPN to access the CBMR Project manager.
    - If you have previously registered your scientific project(s), then you can look up the project IDs via the `Search Project`_ tab in the `Project Manager`_.